zeitnot/docker-rails/README.md

 #### Description
 This repository is a playground for docerazing `Rails`, `Postgresql` and `Rspec` with docker compose.
 The aim is creating a simple and robust development environment with docker compose and deploy the code to production with the help of docker swarm.
+This rails app is a simple poll application.
+It is listing polls and lets the user to vote for a poll.
+A user would vote only once with the same IP.

 #### Development
 Run `$ docker-compose up -d` and wait for all services are run and functioning.
 In order to use the app